 Once the differentiation of patterns is identified, treatments can be made accordingly.
 These treatments include addressing the underlying condition and the problem in your sleeping pattern, so a normal sleep cycle may quickly be restored.

 Acupuncture and Chinese herbal medicine have proven to be very effective for helping people with sleeping problems.
-Acupuncture may have a beneficial effect on the body’s central nervous system and promoting natural sleep patterns.
-Chinese herbs may help to calm the mind, relax the body and also address the underlying condition that is contributing to the pattern of insomnia.
+Acupuncture may have a beneficial effect on the body’s central nervous system and promoting natural sleep patterns. chinese doctor in Melbourne herbs may help to calm the mind, relax the body and also address the underlying condition that is contributing to the pattern of insomnia.

 Hypertension (or high blood pressure) can be classified into two types: essential and secondary.
 Essential (or primary) hypertension makes up over 90% of patients with hypertension in which there is no established cause.
 It is a disease on its own.
 Secondary hypertension is related to some known diseases.
 The raised blood pressure is one of the symptoms, and is therefore also referred to as symptomatic hypertension.